 Financial Disclosure: There are no formal financial disclosure laws; however, in 2009 a presidential directive required all cabinet ministers to declare their interests, assets, and liabilities to the president.
-Critics contended this policy did not go far enough to promote transparency and financial declarations by senior government officials should be available to the public.
+Critics contended this policy did not go far enough to promote transparency and asserted financial declarations by senior government officials should be available to the public.

 Public Access to Information: The law does not provide public access to government information, and the government generally restricted such access.
 The Government Printing Office releases information made available to the public for a fee.
-In 2012 the National Assembly rejected an opposition Freedom of Information bill.
-In February the minister of presidential affairs and public administration promised in parliament that a Freedom of Information bill would be tabled, but no subsequent action was taken.